Modding: Video game consoles

 A common example of one kind of modding is video game console mod chips, which can allow users to play homemade games, games legitimately purchased in other regions, or legal backup copies, but can also allow illegal unauthorized copies by allowing the player to play personally recorded CD or DVD copies of video games.
 Modchips, in their current form, were first available for the Sony PlayStation (and later the PlayStation 2).
 Various other types of copyright circumvention systems also existed for the Nintendo 64 and the older Game Boy consoles (though neither include actual modding, but instead backup devices).
+Modding a console can also allow it to run games for other consoles, through emulation.

 Types of modding

 There are two different ways of running unsigned code on a game console.
 One is through soft modding (modifying software, normally using a softmod) to allow the user to change data contained on its hard drive in the case of the Xbox.
 Another type of modding, known as hard modding, is done by modifying the hardware, such as components connected to the Hypervisor in order to run exploits to the BIOS of the console or to run unsigned code and games.
 This form of 'modding' (more correctly termed as hacking), while not as popular as softmodding, is mostly done as it is able to 'run' many different types of software.
 Soft modding is more popular because of its ease of installation and its relatively low price (it can even be done for free with the right tools).

 Another type of console modding is about appearances, much like computer case modification.
 Which includes, adding lights (most likely LEDS, cathodes or other electro-luminescent lighting).
 Cutting the game system case, to fit hardware and/or expose the internal systems.
 Cooling is a large part of console hard 'modding', including: heat sink upgrades, more powerful or quieter fans, some even go so far as to abandon common heat exchange to air all together by liquid cooling a console (most notably in the Xbox 360, which initially had some heat problems).